Subset-Constrained Inverse Matroid Optimization: Inverse Matroid Not All and Not Only

 \section{\textsc{Inverse Matroid Not All} and \textsc{Not Only}}

+The last two variants negate the conditions defining \textsc{IM-All} and \textsc{IM-Only}.
+The first asks that at least one basis contained in $S_0$ fail to be maximum-weight.
+The second allows this failure, or alternatively a maximum-weight basis outside $S_0$.
+Thus, our algorithms combine the one-basis separation idea from \textsc{IM-Not-All} with the outside-basis subproblem of Section~\ref{sec:relaxed-not-IM-Exists}.

 In the negated version of \textsc{IM-All}, the goal is to modify the weight function so that at least one basis contained in $S_0$ is not of maximum weight.
-As before, to avoid dealing with $\varepsilon$-perturbations, we consider integer-valued weight functions throughout.
+As before, to avoid dealing with $\varepsilon$-perturbations, we consider integer-valued weight functions.

-\problemdef{Inverse Matroid Not All (IM-Not-All)} {A matroid $M = (S, \mathcal{I})$, a subset $S_0 \subseteq S$ that contains a basis and not another, a weight function $w \in \mathbb{Z}^S$, and an objective function $\|\cdot\|$ defined on $\mathbb{R}^S$.} {Find a weight function $w^* \in \bZ^S$ such that \begin{enumerate}[label=(\alph*),topsep=1px,partopsep=2px]\itemsep0em \item{ } there exists a basis contained in $S_0$ that is not of maximum $w^*$-weight, and \item $\|w - w^*\|$ is minimized. \end{enumerate}}
+\problemdef{Inverse Matroid Not All (IM-Not-All)} {A matroid $M = (S, \mathcal{I})$, a subset $S_0 \subseteq S$ that contains at least one basis and does not contain all bases, a weight function $w \in \mathbb{Z}^S$, and an objective function $\|\cdot\|$ defined on $\mathbb{R}^S$.} {Find a weight function $w^* \in \bZ^S$ such that \begin{enumerate}[label=(\alph*),topsep=1px,partopsep=2px]\itemsep0em \item{ } there exists a basis contained in $S_0$ that is not of maximum $w^*$-weight, and \item $\|w - w^*\|$ is minimized. \end{enumerate}}

 We say that a weight function is \emph{feasible} if condition~\ref{it:feas_cond_not-IM-All} holds.
 Note that \textsc{IM-Not-All} is always feasible: set $w'$ such that $w'(s)=0$ for all $s \in S_0$ and $w'(s)=1$ for all $s \in S \setminus S_0$.